miladesmailpour/social-network-api/README.md

 ## Description

-- In the modern day social network could be a useful tools to help people share their thought
+- In the modern-day social network could be useful tools to help people share their thought

-- Helping people share their thought and take advantage of other opinion also connected with others
+- Helping people share their thought and take advantage of other opinions also connected with others

 - a simple social network back-end application

-- MongoDb, Express, Dotenv, software design and architecture, async/await, and more
+- MongoDB, Express, Dotenv, software design and architecture, async/await, and more

 ## Table of Contents